Discriminantly separable polynomials and quad-equations: Acknowledgments

 The authors would like to thank to Prof. Yu.
 B. Suris for his kind advices and very instructive remarks.
 The research was partially supported by the Serbian Ministry of Science and Technological Development, Project 174020 {\it Geometry and Topology of Manifolds, Classical Mechanics and Integrable Dynamical Systems}.
+The authors are grateful to the referees for comments and suggestions.